 Cost per click = Ad cost/Number of Clicks

-So, if you spent $500 on your campaign and received 114 clicks, your cost per click would be $4,3 (500/114).
+Hence, if you spent $500 on your campaign and received 114 clicks, your cost per click would be $4,3 (500/114).
 This information allows you to understand whether this campaign was effective and make the necessary changes to your promotional strategy.

-How to reduce cost per click in Google AdWords?
+How to reduce cost per click in Google AdWords

 Follow the tips below to optimize your advertising investments.

 - Create a list of negative keywords.
 These are queries that have nothing to do with your business but they can appear in your list.
-For example, you sell eyeglasses.
+For example, let’s say that you sell eyeglasses.
 It’s highly important to add wine glasses and drinking glasses to your list of negative keywords.
 Otherwise, you’ll spend money in vain.

 - This article explains how to get the most out of CPC and PPC advertising.